Rea likes 'his back against the wall'

 'We need some momentum after the last few weeks'

-"It has been a tough few weeks on the road with a triple-header [Catalunya, Jerez and Portimao in successive weeks] but I couldn't think of anywhere better to finish it off than Portimao," added the six-time champion.
+"It has been a tough few weeks on the road with a triple-header [Catalunya, Jerez and Portimao in successive weeks] but I couldn't think of anywhere better to finish it off than Portimao," added the Northern Irishman.

 "We need some momentum after the last few races and I'm looking forward to this weekend, where the target clearly is to win and make some inroads into the championship.